 We may be unsuccessful in treating chronic pain because the way we’ve thought about where it comes from is all wrong.
-Research now demonstrates that chronic pain is frequently a symptom of inflammation in the brain.
+Research demonstrates that chronic pain is frequently a symptom of inflammation in the brain.
 Finding a cure requires that we identify and treat all the things that are causing the brain to remain in an inflamed state.

-1. Get a real diagnosis.
+- Get a real diagnosis.

+Chronic pain, in and of itself, is not a diagnosis.
 It’s a symptom of injury or illness, and even more specifically, it’s a symptom of inflammation.
-For example, over the course of 29 years of practicing family medicine and treating patients suffering with chronic pain, the worst case of acute shoulder pain I have ever saw was in a man who was having a heart attack.
+For example, over the course of 37 years of practicing family medicine and treating patients suffering from chronic pain, the worst case of acute shoulder pain I have ever seen was in a man who was having a heart attack.

 Getting the right diagnosis requires a comprehensive history by a physician who can connect the dots.
-Frequently, what you think is the beginning of your pain problem is not it’s actually cause.
-Bottom line: you have to know what you need to be treating if you have any hope of finding a cure.
+Frequently, what you think is the beginning of your pain problem is not its actually cause.

-2. Get tested for sleep disorders and get enough rest.
+- Get tested for sleep disorders and get enough rest.

 If you’re getting seven or more hours of sleep per night, but you still feel exhausted all the time, you may have sleep apnea.
 Sleep apnea is a condition that means that while you’re sleeping you periodically stop breathing.
-During these intervals your brain is deprived of oxygen, which causes inflammation of the neural tissue in the brain.
+During these intervals, your brain is deprived of oxygen, which causes inflammation of the neural tissue in the brain.
 Sleep apnea affects approximately 5% of Americans and it has been estimated that as many as 85% of people with this condition have not been diagnosed.

 The inflammation caused by sleep apnea can cause or contribute to joint pain, migraine headaches, abdominal pain, and other chronic pain conditions.
 Ask your doctor about getting tested for sleep apnea or other sleep disorders.
 Sleep well and you’ll find you have more energy and less pain.

-3. Eat an anti-inflammatory diet.
+- Eat an anti-inflammatory diet.

-To eliminate the dietary causes of chronic pain, I usually recommend that patients limit their food intake to rice, fish, chicken and fresh fruits and vegetables for a period of six weeks.
+To eliminate the dietary causes of chronic pain, I usually recommend that patients limit their food intake to rice, fish, chicken, and fresh fruits and vegetables for a period of six weeks.
 While this food plan doesn’t eliminate every possible allergen, it does eliminate the major offenders, such as gluten, milk and milk products, refined sugar, processed foods, nuts and eggs.

-When you eat, notice if certain foods cause you to experience an adverse reaction such as a stuffy nose, fatigue, headache, bloating or gas.
+When you eat, notice if certain foods cause you to experience an adverse reaction such as a stuffy nose, fatigue, headache, bloating, or gas.
 By eliminating the foods that create inflammation in your brain and body, you’ll find that your pain decreases and your physical energy and mental clarity increase.

 Studies show that regular meditation improves brain function and can help the brain recover from inflammatory damage.
 Regular meditation also has been shown to improve our ability to tolerate and recover from stress.
 Meditate for 20 to 30 minutes a day and see if you notice a difference.

-Whatever the pain’s origin — whether its disease, traumatic injury or overuse or emotional stress — bodywork can help stimulate healthy blood flow into damaged muscles, tendons and connective tissue, thereby relieving musculoskeletal pain and tension and stimulating the body’s own ability to heal itself.
+Whatever the pain’s origin — whether its disease, traumatic injury or overuse, or emotional stress — bodywork can help stimulate healthy blood flow into damaged muscles, tendons, and connective tissue, thereby relieving musculoskeletal pain and tension and stimulating the body’s own ability to heal itself.

-In fact, manual therapy is so effective in unlocking the emotional stress and trauma stored in our bodies that I often also recommend working with psychotherapist who can help you process these issues.
+In fact, manual therapy is so effective in unlocking the emotional stress and trauma stored in our bodies that I often also recommend working with a psychotherapist who can help you process these issues.

-6. Take nutritional supplements that are right for you.
+- Take nutritional supplements that are right for you.

 Talk with your doctor about the medications and other supplements you are already taking before starting a new supplement because some products can cause drug interactions.

-7. Practice gratitude.
+- Practice gratitude.

-Although this is sometimes a lot to ask of people whose lives have been devastated by chronic pain, the cultivation of gratitude for family and friends and the other gifts in our lives helps make us more trusting, altruistic, resilient and just plain happier.
+Although this is sometimes a lot to ask of people whose lives have been devastated by chronic pain, the cultivation of gratitude for family and friends and the other gifts in our lives helps make us more trusting, altruistic, resilient, and just plain happier.
 It also allows us to live each day more fully.

 I recommend keeping a gratitude diary and listing five things for which you are grateful each day.
 Other gratitude exercises include visualizing and writing about your future, best possible self; putting your gratitude into action by writing a thank-you note or visiting a person to whom you owe a debt of gratitude.
-Spending time each day contemplating the things for which you are grateful is likely to help reduce not only your stress level, but also your experience of physical pain.
+Spending time each day contemplating the things for which you are grateful is likely to help reduce not only your stress level but also your experience of physical pain.

 Good luck on your healing journey!